waves-exchange/contracts/mainnet.md

 BM   | [`FcT35boumeWukmaKMdPaq6iGHPrpoThycmqwDmC45aAZ`](https://wavesexplorer.com/assets/FcT35boumeWukmaKMdPaq6iGHPrpoThycmqwDmC45aAZ) | Bitmint  On Wx Network
 BNB-BSC-PPT | [`66a1br3BrkoaJgP7yEar9hJcSTvJPoH6PYBLqscXcMGo`](https://wavesexplorer.com/assets/66a1br3BrkoaJgP7yEar9hJcSTvJPoH6PYBLqscXcMGo) | BNB Token from Binance Smart Chain network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/BNB-BSC-PPT
 Bones-X | [`Fix5Sa55Ra7vrpZhEECEJ5V3AVmQJonpqJASSpWbMb1y`](https://wavesexplorer.com/assets/Fix5Sa55Ra7vrpZhEECEJ5V3AVmQJonpqJASSpWbMb1y) | Bones are bonuses of the Dobercoin project, which you can win for participating in competitions in groups in Telegam (t.me/dobercoinwx and t.me/dobercoin_eng) as well as on the website dobercoin.com Bones will be provided with Pete coins, which we will buy for these purposes, help the same two projects.
 Happy new year friends)
+BONK | [`E4NGAyJnCd1auQ25DJuCNCp2BQx29td6C1CNWqioWgqt`](https://wavesexplorer.com/assets/E4NGAyJnCd1auQ25DJuCNCp2BQx29td6C1CNWqioWgqt) | Wrapped token from Solana by wavesbridge.io
 Boss Cuan | [`5f9H3J1bpispr9poNWqizKKPzivS2H2YMYTAc7JDoCkS`](https://wavesexplorer.com/assets/5f9H3J1bpispr9poNWqizKKPzivS2H2YMYTAc7JDoCkS) | Starting from dreams and hopes that really wanted to be realized, these dreamers gathered in one community called "BOSS CUAN". share stories, share dreams, share ideas. more and more dreamers are gathered. and there are more and more dreams that want to be realized.
 But, how do we make this dream come true?
 BOSS CUAN Token appears. a token that is the answer to these dreams. that emerges from the community, the fundamental power of the token itself.
 The more dreamers there are, the bigger the BOSS CUAN token will be.
 If you still have dreams, answer your dreams with BOSS CUAN tokens.
 And make your dreams come true.
 BTCB-BSC-PPT | [`EW1uGLVo21Wd9i2Rhq8o4VKDTCQTGCGXE8DqayHGrLg8`](https://wavesexplorer.com/assets/EW1uGLVo21Wd9i2Rhq8o4VKDTCQTGCGXE8DqayHGrLg8) | BTCB Token from Binance Smart Chain network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/BTCB-BSC-PPT
 BURN-XTN | [`3SjxA2YLdfF9fTRbzLm9xFn27C6MW34W1YsdJ6Axefns`](https://wavesexplorer.com/assets/3SjxA2YLdfF9fTRbzLm9xFn27C6MW34W1YsdJ6Axefns) | Constantly burn more XTN without draining collateral from Neutrino treasury and make a profit while doing so.
 Support Neutrino and the Waves ecosystem.
 For more info go to: www.burnxtn.tech
 Cloud | [`HtcYCnSzEVu93915Je8L8GjdoygZKSTLYDiKvQUmbrhE`](https://wavesexplorer.com/assets/HtcYCnSzEVu93915Je8L8GjdoygZKSTLYDiKvQUmbrhE) | Cloud  is a modern token that will change the world.
 It can help in the field of education, medicine, science.
 With its help it will be possible to earn money for medical and educational services.
 CRV-ERC20-PPT | [`FmsB2B21fVVetWvZm7Q48cC2Bvs2hEZtft49TBn3guV1`](https://wavesexplorer.com/assets/FmsB2B21fVVetWvZm7Q48cC2Bvs2hEZtft49TBn3guV1) | CRV ERC20 Token from Ethereum network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/CRV-ERC20-PPT
+CSDT | [`GbZ28if9n6DQqudzmHPRVCjQaXe1X5KX7TNoUmHgP4q9`](https://wavesexplorer.com/assets/GbZ28if9n6DQqudzmHPRVCjQaXe1X5KX7TNoUmHgP4q9) | The Cyber Shield Devices Token is a cutting-edge digital asset designed to enhance cybersecurity and ensure seamless satellite internet connectivity for devices.
+In an increasingly complex digital landscape, CyberShield provides robust protection against cyber threats, featuring a specialized antivirus that safeguards devices in real time while guaranteeing reliable internet access.

+Leveraging advanced blockchain technology, CyberShield empowers users to secure their data through decentralized protocols, enabling proactive threat detection and mitigation.
+The token also connects users to a global network of satellite internet services, ensuring that even remote devices remain online and protected.

+With CyberShield Token, users can navigate the digital world with confidence, knowing their devices are fortified against attacks and their internet connections are secure.
+Join us in transforming cybersecurity and connectivity—experience peace of mind with CyberShield Devices.
 DAXCOIN | [`G6fYqzJsD142ZCb4tSv4cyfQqLGFThvDZQwRqKKk2Wfn`](https://wavesexplorer.com/assets/G6fYqzJsD142ZCb4tSv4cyfQqLGFThvDZQwRqKKk2Wfn) | innovation, speed, safety and overvaluation. come to daxcoin.
 DecentralCoin | [`GhWsqQ3g23jwaAiYT5P3p5sWVwViCp64C6SDy3o1VZ7N`](https://wavesexplorer.com/assets/GhWsqQ3g23jwaAiYT5P3p5sWVwViCp64C6SDy3o1VZ7N) | Official DecentralCoin Gateway Token of the DecentralChain Blockchain.